svseas/pdfAgentDemo/docs/architecture.md

 ## RAG Process Flow
 1. PDF Processing:
    - Extract text from PDF using unstructured
-   - Clean and chunk text into manageable segments
+   - Clean and chunk text using either:
+     * Semantic chunking for general documents
+     * Agentic chunking for legal documents (preserves legal context)
    - Generate embeddings for each chunk

 2. Storage: